 Language Translation

-In iOS 14, Apple introduced their version of the Translate app as well.
-You can freely translate between 7 different languages in real time.
+Apple now has its sophisticated version of the Translate app as well.
+You can freely translate between 12 different languages in real-time.

-Translate has made travelling abroad easier than ever before.
+Translate has made traveling abroad easier than ever before.
 You can translate and understand signs, menus, and other instructions automatically and without any language training.

 Car Maintenance

 Youtube has led to an increase in shared knowledge.
-Anybody can learn basic survival and maintenance skills by watching a few videos on the subject.
-The next logical step is to take these tutorial guides and convert them into an augmented reality for education example.
+Anybody can learn basic survival and maintenance skills by watching videos on the subject.
+The next logical step is to convert these tutorial guides into an augmented reality for education example.

 Interactive Books